2022 – 2023

-Sonic Signals, 2022/2023, is a proposal for a new form of educational infrastructure; conflating and connecting multiple sites: an outdoor classroom – a DIY bandstand, and a pirate radio transmission.
+Sonic Signals, 2022/2023, is a proposal for a new form of educational infrastructure; conflating and connecting multiple sites: a primary school, a radio club, and an artist-led multiverse.

-Responding to the particularities of working with Eastside Projects and Chandos Primary School, this site-sensitive concept postulates a new kind of relationship between the two organisations.
-With the idea being to create a channel of transmission, which can send audio from the school into the gallery space, where the signals received will be played openly for the public to hear.
+Responding to the particularities of working with Eastside Projects and Chandos Primary School, this site-sensitive concept proposes a new kind of relationship between the two organisations, with the idea being to create a portal between the two spaces through which a potentially infinite loop of audio can be transmitted – messages moving from the school into the gallery, where the sonic signals received will be played openly for the public to hear.

-The broadcast will go live in the gallery in Summer 2023.
-Students will also be assisted and encouraged to take their friends and family to the gallery and host listening sessions outside of school hours from the ‘other side’.
+The broadcast will go live in the gallery at the start of June 2023, with an official launch for the July Digbeth First Friday.
+Students will also be encouraged to take their friends and family to the gallery and host listening sessions outside of school hours from the ‘other side’.

-Abbas will be working across the next year with Eastside Projects and Chandos Primary School as an Incidental Artist.
+Abbas is working with Eastside Projects and Chandos Primary School as an Incidental Artist.

 Abbas Zahedi (b.
 1984, London, UK), studied medicine at University College London, before completing his MA in Contemporary Photography: Practices and Philosophies at Central Saint Martins in 2019.
 He blends contemporary philosophy, poetics, and social dynamics with performative and new-media modes.
 With an emphasis on how personal and collective histories interweave, Abbas makes connections whenever possible with people involved in the particular situations upon which he focuses.
 He lives and works in London.

 Chandos is a giant primary school located in Highgate.
-We have many teachers, dinner ladies, teacher assistants, and the one and only Mr Allan our Headteacher.
-Our Art teacher is Mrs Howarth, her real name is Lezli.
+We have many teachers, dinner ladies and teacher assistants.

 Chandos School is part of the Elliott Foundation Academy Trust.
 There are eight year groups including reception and nursery.